Sony nabbed the over-ear crown with the excellent WH-1000XM3 headphones in 2018 and, now, the champ is back with the new WH-1000XM4 model.

 Sony WH-1000XM4 vs WH-1000XM3 — Features

-With the design not changing much, Sony definitely needed to boost the feature set from WH-1000XM3 to warrant an upgrade to the new model.
+With the design not changing much, Sony definitely needed to boost the feature set from WH-1000XM3 wireless headphones to warrant an upgrade to the new model.
 Thankfully, Sony has obliged.

 Further new features include wear detection, connecting to two devices at once, “Speak-to-Chat” mode and Adaptive Sound Control.
 Speak-to-Chat automatically stops your audio and let ambient sound in once you start speaking – think placing an order at a coffee shop.